 The Company leases lands for its facility and office space.
-The leases of office space typically run for a period of 10 and 13 years with an option to renew the lease for an additional period after the end of the contract term.
+The leases typically run for a period of 10 and 13 years with an option to renew the lease for an additional period after the end of the contract term.

-Rent payments of land leases that are based on changes in officially announced land prices and the public facilities construction costs reinvested periodically in each park will be adjusted after being assessed.
+Rent payments of land leases that are based on changes in officially announced land prices and the public facilities construction costs periodically in each park will be adjusted after being assessed.